777arc/textbook/content/frequency_domain.rst

    :target: ../_images/square-wave.svg
    :alt: The time-frequency Fourier pair of a square wave, which is a sinc (sin(x)/x function) in the frequency domain

-This one is also less intuitive, but we can see that the frequency domain has a strong spike at 10 Hz, which is the frequency of the square wave, but it also seems to keep going.
+This one is also less intuitive, but we can see that the frequency domain has a strong spike, which happens to be at the frequency of the square wave, but there are more spikes as we go higher in frequency.
 It is due to the quick change in time domain, just like in the previous example.
 But it's not flat in frequency.
 It has spikes at intervals, and the level slowly decays (although it will continue forever).
 A square wave in time domain has a sin(x)/x pattern in the frequency domain (a.k.a. the sinc function).

 Now what if we have a constant signal in the time domain?
 A constant signal has no "frequency".
 Let's see:

 .. image:: ../_images/dc-signal.png
-   :scale: 100 %
+   :scale: 80 %
    :align: center
    :alt: The time-frequency Fourier pair of a DC signal, which is an impulse at 0 Hz in the frequency domain